-The colors are extremely vibrant.
+The colors are incredibly vibrant.

 These wreaths are exquisite.

-But I think I like the charm of the odds and ends decorations best.
+But I think I like the charm of the odds-and-ends decorations best.

 If only we could be so creative to recycle more and turn discards into treasure.

-These wreaths below are made from bottle tops.
+Some of the wreaths are made from bottle tops.